 Notes on Ingredients

 - Pasta: Any pasta you like works.
 Use gluten-free noodles to make this dish gluten-free.
 I like to use organic einkorn pasta for extra fiber and nutrition.
+Another healthy pasta dish is my Vegan Lentil Bolognese.

 - Carrots: No need to peel your carrots–just wash them well and chop!
 Feel free to substitute with sweet potato or butternut squash.